durability-labs/archivist-docs/README.md

  Welcome to Archivist documentation.

- Archivist is a decentralized data storage platform that provides exceptionally strong censorship resistance and durability guarantees.
+ Archivist is a decentralized data storage platform with strong censorship resistance and durability guarantees.

 ## Run and build